cldf/cldfbench/README.md

 This package provides tools to curate cross-linguistic data, with the goal of packaging it as [CLDF](https://cldf.clld.org) datasets.

-In particular, it supports a workflow where
+In particular, it supports a workflow where:
 - "raw" source data is downloaded to a `raw/` subdirectory,
-- and subsequently converted to one or more CLDF datasets in a `cldf/` subdirectory, with the help of
+- and subsequently converted to one or more CLDF datasets in a `cldf/` subdirectory, with the help of:
   - configuration data in a `etc/` directory and
   - custom Python code (a subclass of [`cldfbench.Dataset`](src/cldfbench/dataset.py) which implements the workflow actions).

-This workflow is supported via
+This workflow is supported via:
 - a commandline interface `cldfbench` which calls the workflow actions as [subcommands](src/cldfbench/commands),
 - a `cldfbench.Dataset` base class, which must be overwritten in a custom module to hook custom code into the workflow.

 With this workflow and the separation of the data into three directories we want to provide a workbench for transparently deriving CLDF data from data that has been published before.
-In particular we want to delineate clearly
+In particular we want to delineate clearly:
 - what forms part of the original or source data (`raw`),
 - what kind of information is added by the curators of the CLDF dataset (`etc`)
 - and what data was derived using the workbench (`cldf`).